 - Thoughts of death or suicide

 The scientific community has not yet determined the exact cause of this complex mental health disorder.
 There are some factors that have been identified as contributory, such as a family history of depression, brain chemistry imbalances, personality traits, a history of abuse or trauma, and stressful life events.

 7 Ways to Deal with Depression During the Holidays

 It isn’t surprising that many people struggle with depression during the holidays.
 With all the demands of the season, it can all become simply overwhelming.
 To help manage depression, try these 7 tips:

-- Practice self-care.
-During the holiday season we are wired to give—give to others, do for others, be there for others.
+During the holiday season, we are wired to give—give to others, do for others, be there for others.
 While that is laudable, sometimes being swept up in giving can cause us to lose track of our own personal needs.
 To help find a healthy balance, don’t forget to practice self-care.
 This means listening to yourself and knowing when you might benefit from a massage or a visit to the therapist.
 Tending to one’s own wellness during the busy holidays can help regulate mood.

-- Help others.
-Back to the idea of giving… Giving of oneself in a selfless manner is a virtue.
+Back to the idea of giving… Giving oneself in a selfless manner is a virtue.
 When participating in activities that are not about you but about helping someone less fortunate can provide a deep sense of purpose.
 It just feels good to volunteer at a charity event or help pass out food at a pantry for the needy.
 Find an organization that you can get behind and offer your time.
 It will make you feel really good.

-- Reach out for support.
-Know you limits.
+Know your limits.
 Be aware of when you are sinking into the depths of depression and contact your support network.
 This can be a close friend, a family member, a support group, or your therapist.
 Do not ignore the signs that you are in a dark place.
 Instead, ask those who care about your wellbeing to sit and talk with you, take a walk together, or go grab lunch so you can share your emotional state with them.